7/16/2021

 Lars Brosson

 Understood.
-Secondly, if I can ask to mining margins in the quarter, I wonder whether you're able to give us some numbers around the impact from the key items that you flag, including mixed ramp up custom logistics.
-And then perhaps more importantly, as we look into the second half, I mean, delivery times are extending price increases being put through now, I guess we'll hit you sort of next year.
-There won't be a huge amount of impact on the equipment business.
-I would have thought second half.
-So wonder whether you could talk a little about price, cost and the cadence into the second half and maybe talk a little about the margin trajectory from the levels you've seen in the first half.
+Secondly, if I can ask to mining margins in the quarter, I wonder whether you're able to give us some numbers around the impact from the key items that you flag, including mix ramp up cost and logistics.
+And then Perhaps more importantly, as we look into the second half, delivery times are extending.
+Price increases being put through now, I guess, will hit you sort of next year.
+There won't be a huge amount of impact on the equipment business, I would have thought, second half.
+So I wonder whether you could talk a little about price, cost, and the cadence into the second half, and maybe talk a little about the margin trajectory from the levels you've seen in the first half.
 Thank you.

 speaker